-- Whether the conduct falls within the commission's compliance and enforcement priorities. - The impact on consumer confidence in the markets we regulate. - Whether another more suitable regulator is taking action in relation to the conduct.
+- Whether the conduct falls within the commission's compliance and enforcement priorities. - The impact on consumer confidence in the markets we regulate. - The impact on the health of the sectors and markets we regulate and the promotion of high quality goods and services provided to Victorians. - Whether another more suitable regulator is taking action in relation to the conduct.